c23025758/Projects/README.md

-# University-projects
+# Projects
-University projects
+University projects & personal projects
-# University Projects Portfolio
+# Projects Portfolio

 This repository showcases my coursework projects developed during my Computer Science degree.
 Each project is hosted in its own repository with full code and documentation.